“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: What about the two scientists who claim to have identified inserted sections placed on the SARS-CoV-2 spike surface that explain how the virus interacts with cells in the human body?

 Again, I am not a virologist, I am not an expert here, but my colleagues argue that similar sections appear naturally in other viruses – which I find very plausible.
-Their work contradicts the international scientific consensus.
 There is simply no evidence that it has been artificially engineered – yet.

 AK: They also claim the lack of mutation in the virus since its discovery.